 When it came to popular ’60s hairstyles, there were several ways to wear the hair short and look smart.
 Here are some of the hottest retro looks!

-Retro shampoo commercials from many decades ago were so achingly wholesome and sincere, it’s easy to see why some ’50s stereotypes persist today.
-Take a look!
+Take a look at this vintage White Rain shampoo commercial from 1954 — so achingly wholesome and sincere, it’s easy to see why some ’50s stereotypes persist today.

 Pretty hair should be fluffy, it should be glossy, and it should be even in color.
 Find out how to get these classic looks in this collection of old-fashioned haircare tips!